 - If there is any acknowledgement or receipt of any information under an agreement with foreign countries with regard to such income.

-In cases of the undisclosed income to be taxed has been invested in assets, then the Income Declaration Scheme, 2016 provides for taking into consideration the reasonable market value of the asset acquired through that income as on 1st June 2016 will be deemed to be an unrevealed income for tax purposes.
+In cases where undisclosed income to be taxed has been invested in assets, then the Income Declaration Scheme, 2016 provides for taking into consideration the reasonable market value of the asset acquired through that income as on 1st June 2016 will be deemed to be an unrevealed income for tax purposes.

 The duration of the Income Declaration Scheme, 2016 is 4 months starting from 1st June 2016 to 30th September 2016.